Shresth72/Govt-Billing-Invoice/README.md

 # Invoice App with React Native and Expo Go
 Welcome to the Invoice App repository!
+This mobile application prototype is built using React Native and Expo Go, designed to streamline the process of creating, managing, and sharing invoices for your business or personal use.

+##

 #### We are team BACKDOOR INOVATORS for Smart India Hackathon
 ### Team Members:
 - Ashwary Tripathi (Leader)